-Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.
+Lifetime ECL is the ECL that result from all possible default events over the expected life of a financial instrument.

-12-month ECLs are the portion of ECL that result from default events that are possible within the 12 months after the reporting date (or shorter period if the expected life of the instrument is less than 12 months).
+12-month ECL is the portion of ECL that result from default events that are possible within the 12 months after the reporting date (or shorter period if the expected life of the instrument is less than 12 months).

-The maximum period considered when estimating ECLs is the maximum contractual period over which the Company is exposed to credit risk.
+The maximum period considered when estimating ECL is the maximum contractual period over which the Company is exposed to credit risk.

-Measurement of ECLs
+Measurement of ECL

-ECLs are a probability-weighted estimate of credit losses.
+ECL is a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Company expects to receive).

-ECLs are discounted at the effective interest rate of the financial asset.
+ECL is discounted at the effective interest rate of the financial asset.